wiwie/picocli/README.md

 allowing you to parse command line arguments without dragging in an external dependency.

 How it works: annotate your class and picoCLI initializes it from the command line arguments, converting the input to strongly typed data.
-Any option prefix style works, with special support for POSIX-style short groupable options.
+Any parameter prefix style works, with special support for POSIX-style short groupable options.
 Generates online "usage" help.
-Can be configured to make option matching case-insensitive, and supports abbreviated options when unambiguous.
+Can be configured to make parameter matching case-insensitive, and supports abbreviated options when unambiguous.
 Works with Java 5 or higher.

 ##Example